gsauthof/playbook/fedora/initramfs/README.md

 system from the same terminal.
 After login, it's recommended to fix the guest console with `resize && reset`.

+This repository also contains an example Ansible playbook (in subdirectory `ansible`) that deploys a fresh DigitalOcean virtual machine (a.k.a.
+'Droplet') and then uses a mkrescuenet generated initramfs image to re-install Fedora on an encrypted LUKS device and using Btrfs as root filesystem.

 [1]: https://unix.stackexchange.com/a/584275/1131